CentraleNantesROV/floatgen/README.md

 - `scale`: distance between two turbines (default 200)
 - `yaw`: orientation of the farm (default 0)
 - `velocity`: angular velocity of the turbines (default -15)

+## Running both in a single terminal

+This command will run Ignition, then spawn the farm with the given arguments:

+`ros2 run floatgen world.sh <args>`